-- The National Landcare Program, which could contribute around \$100,000 per annum to the Manning CMP. - The Catchment Action NSW Program, from which around \$80,000 per annum could be used for the repair of riparian areas within the Manning Catchment. - Over the next 14 months, Hunter LLS is also managing federal bushfire recovery funds which can be apportioned to actions relating to weeds, pests, threatened ecological communities and threatened species.
-Around \$650,000 needs to be spent within the fire affected Manning Catchment by the middle of 2022.
+- The National Landcare Program, which could contribute around \$100,000 per annum to the Manning CMP - The Catchment Action NSW Program, from which around \$80,000 per annum could be used for the repair of riparian areas within the Manning Catchment - In 2021-22, Hunter LLS is also managing federal bushfire recovery funds which can be apportioned to actions relating to weeds, pests, threatened ecological communities and threatened species.
+Around \$650,000 is allocated to ecological recovery from fire in the Manning catchment.

 Hunter LLS generally secures funding on an annual basis.
 Allocations may vary depending on changes in policy and priorities both within Hunter LLS and their funding agencies.
 Hunter LLS funds committed to the Manning River ECMP are therefore subject to variation.
-It is understood that changes in funding may affect ability to achieve program targets.
+It is understood that changes in funding may affect the ability to achieve program targets.

-9.1.4 DPIE Coast and Estuary Grants
+9.1.4 Coast and Estuary Grants

-There are two broad streams of coast and estuary grant funding provided by DPIE: "Planning" and "Implementation".
-Generally, the grants program funds on a 1:2 (Local:State) ratio but cannot be used for the following:
+There are two broad streams of coast and estuary grant funding provided by the Department of Planning, Industry and Environment; the planning stream and the implementation stream.
+Generally, the grants program funds on a 2:1 (State:Local) ratio but cannot be used for the following:

-- Maintenance of funded projects. - Projects eligible for funding under natural disaster relief. - Amenity works (car parking, footpaths, seating, shelters and lighting etc). - Projects within freshwater environments unless they are shown to significantly improve estuary health. - Variations exceeding +30% of the original amount requested.
+- Maintenance of funded projects - Projects eligible for funding under natural disaster relief - Amenity works (car parking, footpaths, seating, shelters and lighting etc) - Projects within freshwater environments unless they are shown to significantly improve estuary health - Variations exceeding +30% of the original amount requested.